mattnelson-code/World_Weather_Analysis/README.md

 ### Purpose

-* Retrieve weather data to present to customers
+* Retrieve weather data to present to beta testers
-* After the beta tester filters the weather data for their preferences, identify potential travel destinations and nearby hotels
+* After the beta tester filters the weather data for his/her preferences, identify potential travel destinations and nearby hotels
 * After the beta tester chooses four cities, create a travel route between the four cities as well as a marker layer map
 * **Objective: Beta tester should see Travel Destinations Map and Travel Itinerary Map with pop-up markers based on his/her preferences**